qurbat/blocked-hosts/README.md

 | April 13, 2021 | 3419         | 179 hosts removed          | 0 hosts added                    |
 |                |              |                            |                                  |

-The lists published here are not meant to be fully representative of all of the hostnames that might be blocked by ACT Fibernet at a given time.
+**Note:** The lists published here are not meant to be fully representative of all of the hostnames that might be blocked by ACT Fibernet at a given time.

 ## Reproducibility